-About our Inn midway between Asheville, NC and The Great Smoky Mountain National Park
+About our Inn near Asheville, NC and The Great Smoky Mountain National Park

 Oak Hill on Love Lane Bed and Breakfast is listed on the National Register of Historic Places.
 You can read more about the history of the home under the “History” tab.
 The inn is nestled in the Smoky Mountains of North Carolina overlooking the charming historic town of Waynesville.